TheLazyTomcat/SII_Decrypt/readme.txt

   not need to exist, but the folder where it will be stored must exist.
   You can use exit code of the program to check processing for errors.
-The result codes are the same as for functions exported by DLL version of this library - so refer to DLL headers for details.
+The result codes are the same as for functions exported by DLL version of this project - so refer to DLL headers for details.

-Library files
+Project files
 ------------------------------
 List of folders with description of their content: